Two Novellas in One Book

-Adam Kaminsky was busy painting one of his dreary landscapes from the views he saw outside his studio window, when a knock on the door interrupted him.
-Lonely and bitter Adam caged himself in his house on the top of a hill in Rosh Pina, disconnected from society.
-No-one in Rosh Pina has spoken to the crazy old man for over twenty years.
+Adam Kaminski was busy painting one of his dreary landscapes, when a knock on the door interrupted him.
+Lonely and bitter, Adam caged himself in his house on the top of a hill in Rosh-Pina, disconnected from society.
+No-one in Rosh-Pina has spoken to the crazy old man for over twenty years.
 That’s why he was puzzled by the knocking.
-Who dares interrupting his desolate life routine?
+Who dared interrupting his desolate life routine?

-At the door stood Daniel, a lively and energetic seventeen year old who claimed to be his grandson.
-The two lives intersected and nothing remained the same.
-As the two men became closer, Daniel’s contagious energy affected the old man in surprising ways.
-It opened him to re-engaging with life and acquiring a new wind that would propel him forward and drive him to dig deep into his past.
+At the door stood Daniel, a lively and energetic seventeen-year-old, who claimed to be his grandson.
+Their lives intersected and nothing remained the same.
+Daniel’s contagious energy affected the old man in surprising ways.
+It opened him up to re-engage with life and acquire a new wind that would propel him forward and drive him to dig deep into his past.

-Delicately told through personal dialogues, this intimate story portrays the intersection of three generations and three different life perspectives: a Holocaust survivor, post-war generation, and a third generation born into a free world.
-While discussing life values, we discover their differences and similarities and follow them as they influence each other, reconnect and find a third wind together.
+This intimate story portrays the intersection of three generations and three different life perspectives: A Holocaust survivor, a post-war generation, and a third generation born into a free world.
+While discussing life values, they influence each other, discover their differences and similarities, and find a third wind together.

 On her sixtieth birthday, Leonora decided to leave everything behind and move to the other side of the world, as far away as she could from her source of pain.
 Seeking to forget the past and restart her life, she traveled to Cooktown, at the tropical far north of Australia.
 There she could enjoy the rewards of the aquamarine waters, the slow pace of life, and again practice her art.

 At the public library, where she usually went to read the recent newspaper, she met Mori, a regular library visitor, who she sat next to without saying a word for many months.
 When one day Mori did not show up, her curiosity overcame her fear.
 “Hello Sir… I noticed that you were not here for a few weeks…”